01 – Czechoslovakia is peacefully divided into the Czech Republic and Slovakia in the so-called “Velvet Divorce”.

 31 – Super Bowl XXVII is won by the Dallas Cowboys 52–17.
 As a result, the Buffalo Bills become the first team to ever lose three consecutive Super Bowls.

 04 – Russian scientists flash a beam of sunlight across Europe via a giant mirror in orbit – but observers see only a momentary flash.

-14 – Police confirm a body found on a railway embankment in Merseyside is that of missing 2-year-old toddler James Bulger.
+14 – Police confirm a body found on a railway embankment in Merseyside is that of missing two-year-old toddler James Bulger.
+The site where the body was found is less than three miles from the Strand Shopping Centre in Bootle where he disappeared during a shopping trip with his mother on Friday.
 A murder inquiry is launched.

 20 – Two 10-year-old boys are charged with the abduction and murder of two-year-old James Bulger in Liverpool.
 The two boys, Jon Venables and Robert Thompson, are eventually convicted in November 1993.